Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### Authorized Administrators are unable to connect to an Amazon EC2 Linux bastion host using SSH over the internet.
 The connection either fails to respond or generates the following error message: `Network error: Connection timed out`.
 What could be responsible for the connection failure?
 (Select THREE)

-- [ ] The NAT gateway in the subnet where the EC2 instance is deployed has been misconfigured
+- [ ] The NAT gateway in the subnet where the EC2 instance is deployed has been misconfigured.
-- [ ] The internet gateway of the VPC has been reconfigured
+- [x] The internet gateway of the VPC has been reconfigured.
-- [x] The security group denies outbound traffic on ephemeral ports
+- [ ] The security group denies outbound traffic on ephemeral ports.
-- [ ] The route table is missing a route to the internet gateway
+- [x] The route table is missing a route to the internet gateway.
-- [x] The NACL denies outbound traffic on ephemeral ports
+- [ ] The NACL denies outbound traffic on ephemeral ports.
-- [x] The host-based firewall is denying SSH traffic
+- [x] The host-based firewall is denying SSH traffic.

 ### A company is setting up products to deploy in AWS Service Catalog.
 Management is concerned that when users launch products, elevated IAM privileges will be required to create resources.
 How should the company mitigate this concern?

 - [ ] Add a template constraint to each product in the portfolio.
-- [ ] Add a launch constraint to each product in the portfolio.
+- [x] Add a launch constraint to each product in the portfolio.
-- [x] Define resource update constraints for each product in the portfolio.
+- [ ] Define resource update constraints for each product in the portfolio.
 - [ ] Update the AWS CloudFormalion template backing the product to include a service role configuration.

 ### A company is configuring three Amazon EC2 instances with each instance in a separate Availability Zone.
 The EC2 instances wilt be used as transparent proxies for outbound internet traffic for ports 80 and 443 so the proxies can block traffic to certain internet destinations as required by the company's security policies.
 A Security Engineer completed the following: Set up the proxy software on the EC2 instances.
 Modified the route tables on the private subnets to use the proxy EC2 instances as the default route.
 Created a security group rule opening inbound port 80 and 443 TCP protocols on the proxy EC2 instance security group.
 However, the proxy EC2 instances are not successfully forwarding traffic to the internet.
 What should the Security Engineer do to make the proxy EC2 instances route traffic to the internet?